By GLORIA CALVI, COLLEEN BARRY and JOSEPH WILSON

 Ponsatí and Comín were among a contingent of high-profile separatists who traveled to Sardinia to show their support for Puigdemont on Monday, triggering a request sent by a Spanish judge to Italy to have them detained as well.
 There was no immediate indication they had been taken into custody.

-A group of about 20 supporters rallied outside the courthouse as Puigdemont arrived for the hearing.
-Some members of the crowd shouted “freedom!” and waved Catalan separatist flags.
+A group of about 20 supporters rallied outside the courthouse as Puigdemont arrived for the hearing accompanied by his lawyer, Gonzalo Boye.
+Some members of the crowd shouted “freedom!”

 After a Belgian court declined to send him back in 2017, the following year he was arrested in Germany but a court there also refused to extradite him.

-Several of his cohorts who stayed in Barcelona were arrested and found guilty of sedition and misusing public funds.
+Several of his cohorts who stayed in Barcelona were arrested and found guilty of sedition and the misuse of public funds.

 In an attempt to defuse the political crisis he inherited from his conservative predecessor, Spanish Prime Minister Pedro Sánchez pardoned nine imprisoned separatist leaders in June.
 Puigdemont, and others like him who fled, couldn’t benefit from the act of grace since they have yet to face justice.